mrgrain/deno-cdk-app/README.md

 ## Not working

-* **Import Map with generic submodules**\
+* **NPM: Import Map with generic submodules**\
-  Built-in npm support fails with error `Failed to resolve the specifier ""aws-cdk-lib/aws-s3"" as its after-prefix portion ""aws-s3"" could not be URL-parsed relative to the URL prefix`.
+  Built-in npm support fails with error `Failed to resolve the specifier ""aws-cdk-lib/aws-s3"" as its after-prefix portion ""aws-s3"" could not be URL-parsed relative to the URL prefix`.\
+  However it works with explicitly specifying the submodule.

 * **Use library from `npm:aws-cdk-lib`**\
-  Fails with error: `[ERR_MODULE_NOT_FOUND] Cannot find module "/Users/$USER/Library/Caches/deno/npm/registry.npmjs.org/aws-cdk-lib/2.29.0/core/lib/cloudformation.generated" imported from "/Users/$USER/Library/Caches/deno/npm/registry.npmjs.org/aws-cdk-lib/2.29.0/core/lib/index.js"`
+  Fails with error: `[ERR_MODULE_NOT_FOUND] Cannot find module "/Users/$USER/Library/Caches/deno/npm/registry.npmjs.org/aws-cdk-lib/2.49.0/core/lib/cloudformation.generated" imported from "/Users/$USER/Library/Caches/deno/npm/registry.npmjs.org/aws-cdk-lib/2.49.0/core/lib/index.js"`